ansys/pymapdl/doc/source/getting_started/wsl.rst

 Launch MAPDL in WSL
 ###################

-To launch MAPDL in WSL, you must launch MAPDL process.
+To launch MAPDL in WSL, you must launch the MAPDL process.
 An example follows.

 .. code:: console